 Mary has a private studio for professional singers, and runs occasional consultation sessions for singers hoping to pursue professional training.
 She regularly works as resident vocal coach for a number of West End shows, including Jesus Christ Superstar, Shrek the Musical, Funny Girl, Groundhog Day, wonder.land (National Theatre), Into the Woods (Opera North/West Yorkshire Playhouse), Wicked, Women on the Verge of A Nervous Breakdown – the Musical, Chicago, Guys & Dolls, Ghost - the Musical, and Once.

 As the Vocal Talent Consultant at Glyndebourne, Mary works with the education team to develop young talent both through their youth opera groups and with the new initiative the Glyndebourne Academy, which aims to assist exceptional aspiring professional singers who have faced barriers to developing their potential.
+Click here to find out more about the 2017 Academy.
 She also works closely with Welsh National Opera's education team, acting as vocal specialist and workshop facilitator for WNO Youth Opera tour workshops which take place across Wales and the South West.

 Mary has also been a regular guest teacher at the Royal Northern College of Music, where she was made an Honorary Fellow in Spring 2011.
 She was previously head of the singing department at Millennium Performing Arts.